 Eyes make or break a portrait so getting them sharp is critical.
 If you have dabbled in photography at all, then you know the feeling when you get home and look carefully at the images from a shoot; that sinking feeling when a woefully too many are not “eye sharp”.
 So what can we do to get sharp eyes in portrait photography?
-In some ways, this is THE question, and if I had a definite answer that worked all the time in every situation, I’d be famous.
-But I do have enough experience to share with you some tricks that have worked for me over the years.
+Here are 5 quick tips for getting sharp eyes in portrait photography!

 Note: – This post is sponsored by Kent Dufault's guide to portrait photography where he discusses how to take your portraits well beyond have only sharp eyes.
 Take a look.